Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/misc/hosting-multiple-bots.md

 Then, run `cd <botname>` (replacing <botname> with whatever you chose).
 Like with one bot, every time you need to type commands for a dex, you must always open the bot's directory first.

+!!! warning
+    You must not change your bot's folders name after installation.
+Doing so will result in your dex being unable to find your config and data.

 ## 2. Change the port
 If you do not change the port for the new bot, they will collide and the new bot won't be able to run.